A Closer Look at the Russell Paradox: Lemmata

 \begin{proof} Let \(z\) be non-self-membered; show that it is in \(x\−\).
 By hypothesis \(z\) is in \(x\).
 By the definition of predecessor, \(z∈x\− ⇔ z∈x ∧ z≠x\); so \(z∈x\− ⇔ z≠x\).
 But \(x\) is an upper, hence \(x∈x\) by Lemma \ref{2}.
 So \(z\), which is non-self-membered, is distinct from \(x\); thus \(z∈x\−\). \end{proof}

 \begin{lemma} If \(x\) is an upper, then \(x\−∈x\). \end{lemma}

-\begin{proof} By Lemma \ref{D}, \(x\−\) is an upper, so by Lemma \ref{2}, \(x\−∈x\−\).\footnote{Thomas Forster has noted in personal communication that it is an open question whether there are cases, except for pathologies like \(q = \{q\}\), where \(x∈x\) but \(x\−∉x\−\).
+\begin{proof} By Lemma \ref{D}, \(x\−\) is an upper, so by Lemma \ref{2}, \(x\−∈x\−\).\footnote{Thomas Forster has queried in personal communication whether there are cases, except for pathologies like \(q = \{q\}\), where \(x∈x\) but \(x\−∉x\−\).
 I sketch in the Appendix a modification of the construction in \cite{Sheridan 2016} with such a set, satisfying \(N = U ∖ \{N\−\}\), where \(U\) is the \MyIndex{Universal Set}. } By the definition of predecessor, \(x\−\) is a subset of \(x\), so \(x\−∈x\). \end{proof}

 Thus, informally, starting with any lower (for instance the \MyIndex{empty set}), there is a distinct lower containing it, and so on.
 Starting with any upper (for instance the \MyIndex{Universal Set}), there is a distinct upper contained in it, and so on.\footnote{Note that the minimal axioms of \MyIndex{Incomprehensive Set Theory} do not provide enough machinery to formalize the above “and so on” with sets, so they remain intuitive indefinitely-extensible processes, rather than what might properly be called infinite ascending or descending chains.
-In particular, the axioms do not address taking limits, though note that hypothetically, if the union of a collection of lowers exists, or the intersection of a collection of uppers, then it is also a lower or upper respectively. \cite{Church 1974a} p.~304 notes that it is an open question whether there is a plausible theory with a set with an infinite descending chain but without a membership cycle.} More formally:
+In particular, the axioms do not address taking limits, though note that hypothetically, if the union of a collection of lowers exists, or the intersection of a collection of uppers, then it is also a lower or upper respectively. \cite{Church 1974a} p.\ 304 notes that it is an open question whether there is a plausible theory with a set with an infinite descending chain but without a membership cycle.} More formally:

 \begin{theorem} Main Result \begin{enumerate} \item No lower link intersects any upper link. \item For any lower \(x\), \(x\) and \(x\+\) constitute a lower ascending link. \nopagebreak[4] \item For any upper \(x\), \(x\) and \(x\−\) constitute an upper descending link. \end{enumerate} \end{theorem}